 One of our favorite looks is this ’80s-inspired twist, which features a crisp, proper fishtail till the ends of the pony.

 13. Knotted Accent Braids

 This look is actually pretty easy when broken down: It features a couple of accent braids that are tied in the center, with the seam covered by a high ponytail.
-Great for festivals, outdoor BBQs or other kicky summer festivities!
+Great for festivals, outdoor BBQs, or other summer festivities!

 14. Half-Up Bantu Knots

-These baby bantu knots or space buns are made of hair that’s been reinforced with extensions.
-Usually professionally done, they require the weave being attached to the real hair using a braid technique, which then turns into a rope twist once the real hair runs out.
+These baby Bantu knots or space buns are made of hair that’s been reinforced with extensions.
+Usually professionally done, they require the weave is attached to the real hair using a braiding technique, which then turns into a rope twist once the real hair runs out.